oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

     terraform plan
     terraform apply
     ```

+    >Note: We are using terraform commands to provision resources in this lab.
+We will also leverage this terraform code in resource manager in upcoming lab.

 1. Review the terraform output and the created resources can be viewed on the OCI console.

     ![TFAPPLY](./images/apply-output.png "Terraform Output")